fartashh/bigdatairan/meetup-1/README.md

 We had short introduction about Big Data and NoSQl, and after that we discussed about elastic and kibana.
-And at the end, we have disabused about how to analyze social network content by using elasticsearch and kibana.
+At the end, we have discussed about how to analyze social network content by using elasticsearch and kibana.

 # Slides